VitionVlad/schnellwerke/README.md

 9. Specifications for min and mag filters
 10. Culling mode while rendering in main pass
 11. Culling mode while rendering in shadowmap pass
+12. Repeat mode
-12. If "forpost" is true, the mesh will be prepared to be rendered in the final pass, typically used for UI elements or post proccesing.
+13. If "forpost" is true, the mesh will be prepared to be rendered in the final pass, typically used for UI elements or post proccesing.

 and finally rendering:
 ```